 Rub the mixture on the ham, getting in between the slices when you can.

+Remove from the oven and take the foil off.
 Baste it with the pan sauce every 30 minutes to keep it moist.
-Remove the the oven and take the foil off.
-Brush the glaze all over the ham.

 How To Make Orange Chipotle Glaze

-For a 10 lbs. ham, I recommend cooking for about 120 minutes at 275 degrees for the perfect juicy ham.
+- For a 10 pound ham, I recommend cooking for about 120 minutes at 275 degrees for the perfect juicy ham.

-Using a chipotle infused honey adds a nice smoky pepper flavor to the ham.
+- Using a hot honey adds an amazing tangy flavor to the ham.

 A pre-cooked ham should be cooked at a low temperature (275 degrees) for about 12-15 minutes per pound to heat it through.
 This allows it to heat without over-drying.